juhasztobias/swagger-express-decorators/README.md

 ## Project example

-You can quickly test swagger-express-ts with the project example [example-swagger-express-ts](https://github.com/olivierlsc/example-swagger-express-ts).
+You can quickly test swagger-express-decorators with the project example [example-swagger-express-decorators](https://github.com/olivierlsc/example-swagger-express-decorators).

 ## Features and API